angela1C/Programming-and-Scripting-Project/README.md

 ### Correlation between variables.
 Correlation is a statistical method used to determine whether a linear relationship between variables exists.
 It shows if one variable tends to occur with large or small values of another variable.
 It calculates a number *r* between -1 and + 1 where the number (the correlation coefficient) indicates the strength of the relationship and the sign indicates whether that relationship is positive or negative.
 The correlation coefficient does not depend on the units of measurement or on which variable is on the x or y axis.
+(In the case of the Iris data set, the measurements are all in the same units anyway as they are provided in centimetres.)
 The correlation statistics are computed from  pairs of arguments.
 The correlation of the measurements can be got using the `corr` method on the DataFrame.
 If there is a strong positive relationship beytween the variables, the value of the correlation coefficient *r* will be close to 1, while a strong negative relationship will have a correlation coefficient *r* close to -1.
 A vlaue of *r* close to zero would indicate that there is no relationship between the variables.